 Do you have an older iPhone?
 Find out how to unlock your iPhone 4 here.

 You can get a reasonable amount of money from Apple, third-party buy-back companies in exchange for your old iPhone, particularly if you've kept that iPhone in good condition.
 You can also sell it on eBay, Gumtree or similar.
 Here, we talk you through the best places to get money for your iPhone, and let you know how much to expect to recieve.

 If you own the original iPhone, you probably won't be too pleased with Apple's valuation.
 We found that the maximum Dataserv estimate for the first iPhone is £5.00.

 It's also not dissimilar to the kind of money you can expect to get for your iPhone 4 if you decide to sell it on eBay.
-Don't expect to get more than £150 for a 32GB good condition iPhone 4 on eBay.
+Don't expect to get much more than £100 for a 32GB good condition iPhone 4 on eBay.

-Apple's offerings here are more generous than third-party services we checked, including Envirofone (£125 for a 64GB model) and Carphone Warehouse, which only offers £85 for a working 64GB iPhone 4S.
+Apple's offerings here are more generous than third-party services we checked, including Envirofone (£110 for a 64GB model) and Carphone Warehouse, which only offers £85 for a working 64GB iPhone 4S.
 Cex, on the other hand, offers up to £131 for the iPhone 4S.

 We'd suggest thinking carefully about Apple's offer here.
 We've seen used iPhone 4S models go for just £100 on eBay, and not many appear to sell for much more than £150.

-O2 offers £220 for a 64GB iPhone 5, while Envirofone offers £175 and Mazuma Mobile offers a measly £145, so Apple beats third-party trade-in services too.
+O2 offers £180 for a 64GB iPhone 5, while Envirofone offers £175 and Mazuma Mobile offers a measly £145, so Apple beats those third-party trade-in services too.

-Overall, the recent changes to Apple's Reuse and Recycling Programme are certainly food for thought.
-We're not sure how long Apple will offer this mush cash in exchange for your iPhone so you might want to think fast.
-Plus, it's unlikely that Apple will continue offering this much for your old iPhone when the new iPhone 6 arrives later this year, though we expect you'll still get a decent sum as encouragement to upgrade to the latest model.
+Overall, Apple's Reuse and Recycling Programme is certainly food for thought.
+We're not sure how long Apple will offer this much cash in exchange for your iPhone so you might want to think fast.
+Plus, it's unlikely that Apple will continue offering this much for your old iPhone when the new iPhone 6 becomes available to buy on 19 September, though we expect you'll still get a decent sum as encouragement to upgrade to the latest model.